FREQUENTLY ASKED QUESTIONS

-Unsolicited manuscripts and proposals will not be reviewed.
-We consider ideas in query form only.
-For more information, please refer to our Submission Guidelines.
+No. Unsolicited manuscripts will not be reviewed.
+For more information, please refer to our submission guidelines.

 I have just completed the first draft of my novel.
 Can I send sample chapters from this?

-No. We only want to see chapters from a manuscript that has been meticulously revised and polished.
+No. We only want to see chapters from a fully revised and polished manuscript.

 Any submissions-related tips?

 Make sure you read the guidelines carefully and adhere to them.
-And make every effort to send a polished, typo-free query.
-Show that you are a professional and that you want to be taken seriously.
+And make every effort to submit a professionally presented, typo-free query.

 I received a rather encouraging rejection email.
 Does that mean I should revise and resubmit?